CrankOne/lamia/README.md

 [Azkaban](http://data.linkedin.com/opensource/azkaban)).
 This projects
-were designed to simplify the scheduling and their focus lies on the conditioning of the workflow dependencies rather then configuration of each particulat job.
+were designed to simplify the scheduling and their focus lies on the conditioning of the workflow dependencies rather then configuration of each particular job.
 At the same time systems like [PanDA](pandawms.org) and [Pegasus WMS](https://pegasus.isi.edu/) appears to be a way overencumbered and too complicated for fast prototyping purposes.